rockyhaque/Neighbourly/neighbourly-client/README.md

 `For Workers:` They can sign up, create a profile showcasing their skills and will be hired by residents.

-`For Residents:` They can post service requests—like needing a plumber or a gardener—and then choose from the workers who apply.
+`For Residents:` They can choose from the workers who is available.

 `For Admin:` The admin plays a crucial role in managing everything on the platform.
 They can approve worker registrations, oversee service requests, and ensure the platform runs smoothly.